-- Note interesting or rare species using your treated areas. - Important feedback received from your communities. - At the end of a season take some time to record lessons learned.
-What was your most successful strategy and why?
-Were any strategies not as successful as you'd hoped?
-Why not?
+- " Note interesting or rare species using your treated areas. - Important feedback received from your communities. - Why not?

 Management Summary

 There is value to reporting on Phragmites management based on land types (e.g. habitat types like forest, wetlands, etc), and possibly also based on jurisdiction (e.g. First Nation Reserve Lands, Treaty Territory area, Federal, Provincial, Private etc).
 Here is an example of how this could be divided, but note the extensive overlap between many categories: